 Our mission at Girls on the Run is to inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
 We embolden girls in 3rd through 8th grade to recognize their inner strength and celebrate what makes them one of a kind as they are facing social pressures and conflicting messages about how they should act and who they should be.
 Our trained volunteer coaches facilitate a ten-week program, helping the girls develop essential skills so they can understand themselves and their place in the world, all while establishing a passion for health and fitness.
 The program culminates with girls positively impacting their communities through a service project and being physically and emotionally prepared to complete a celebratory 5K.
 We envision a world where every girl knows and activates her limitless potential and is free to boldly pursue her dreams.

+Help us build our 100th home!
 15% of Kitsap County’s population is “rent overburdened” and struggle to keep a roof over their heads.
 Habitat provides these families a pathway to a secure home of their own.
 They build their homes alongside volunteers and pay a mortgage they can actually afford.
 The pick-up service offered to Bainbridge Islanders keeps about 150 tons out of the landfill each year.
 Your household donations help the Habitat Store support our vision of everyone living in a decent home.
 With each house that becomes a home, a family builds a foundation.
 With each foundation supporting the next generation, Habitat builds community.

 Helpline House is a community non-profit agency providing an umbrella of social services striving to help our Bainbridge Island neighbors meet essential needs.
 Basic services are provided cost-free, regardless of income.
 Needs are defined broadly and are not always financial.
 Any community member in crisis or in need of consultation is welcome.
 Services provided are: social work/case management appointments, supplementary food assistance, mental health counseling, assistance with health insurance (Medicare/Medicaid) questions, referrals to other resources, limited transportation and financial assistance, monthly legal clinic, medical equipment loan and children’s programs.

-inD Theatre produces independent theatrical events in order to inspire social change, provide artist stipends and offer free admission so all community members may attend. inD Theatre is a Washington State nonprofit corporation that is fiscally sponsored by Shunpike, a Seattle-based 501(c)(3) nonprofit agency that provides independent arts groups the services, resources, and opportunities they need for sustainable success.
+inD Theatre produces independent theatrical events in order to inspire social change, provide artist stipends and offer free admission so all community members may attend.
+We are a Washington State nonprofit corporation that is fiscally sponsored by Shunpike, a Seattle-based 501(c)(3) nonprofit agency that provides independent arts groups the services, resources, and opportunities they need for sustainable success.

 Island Cooperative Preschool has classes for children ages 1-5 and parent education for the parents through Olympic College.
 Our mission is to nurture, inspire, and involve children and parents in the exploration of learning.
 We seek to grow children and families by building a community of learners.
 We focus on the natural world and sustainability and creating a community who cares for the world around us.

 Island Theatre provides high quality theater in intimate settings for adults who like to think.
 Every other month we perform “scripts in hand” productions at the Bainbridge Public Library.
-The months in between, we host potluck play readings in private homes.
+The months in between, we host a potluck dinner and play reading in private homes.
 You’re welcome to just listen or to read a part.
 We also host our annual Ten Minute Play Festival, showcasing original plays by professional and aspiring Kitsap County playwrights, and featuring local actors and directors.
 Run entirely by volunteers, Island Theatre is supported by your individual donations, Bainbridge Community Foundation, COBI Cultural Funding, and One Call For All.
 Most productions are free to the community with donations gratefully accepted.
 Since its inception in 1994, Island Theatre has presented close to 200 plays at the library and on other community stages.

 IslandWood was founded in 2000 as an environmental learning center created to improve access to meaningful, nature-based learning experiences for our region’s children.
 In the nearly two decades since, we have expanded the ways our work is advancing innovative and inclusive education that fosters greater environmental health, a sustainable future, and social and ecological wellbeing for all.
-Our place-based, experiential learning programs offered on our 250-acre campus on Bainbridge Island, in Seattle neighborhoods, and at the King County Brightwater Center serve more than 12,000 students every year.
+Our place-based, experiential learning programs offered on our 250-acre campus on Bainbridge Island, in Seattle neighborhoods, and at the King County Brightwater Center serve more than 12,000 students in a typical year.
 We have deepened our impact by co-developing science curriculum for Seattle Public Schools, providing teacher training in Next Generation Science Standards, offering an innovative Master’s level graduate program in education, and through policy engagement and authentic community partnerships.
 We are also a resource and gathering space for community-building and education, providing summer day camps and free and low cost community programs.

 An el Sistema-inspired program dedicated to building community and relationships and making beautiful music.
 Kids in Concert is an after-school program for ages 5-18 that ignites creativity though choir and string ensembles at absolutely no cost to families.